 Enterprise Technology Definition:

-Put simply, enterprise technology refers to software solutions designed specifically to meet the needs of organizations rather than individual users.
-Enterprise technology aims to help businesses solve problems, streamline workflows, and improve communication and access to information.
+Put simply, enterprise technology refers to software solutions designed specifically to meet the needs of organizations rather than individual users, looking at the broader picture.

 Types of Enterprise Technology